Azure/sg-aks-workshop/day2-operations/README.md

 ![Cluster health overview](./img/identifyingpodcpuusage.png)

+//TODO:
 Low Disk Space

-Monitoring diskspace a critital part of keeping any Kubernetes cluster alive.
+Monitoring disk space a critical part of keeping any Kubernetes cluster alive.
 Enabling and selecting workbooks you get a out of box dashboard that can help you.

 ![iops metrics](./img/metric-for-nodes.png)